0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/failover-group-sql-db.md

 :::image type="content" source="media/failover-group-sql-db/failover-group.png" alt-text="Diagram shows a typical configuration of a geo-redundant cloud application using multiple databases and a failover group.":::

 When designing a service with business continuity in mind, follow the general guidelines and best practices outlined in this article.
 When configuring a failover group, ensure that authentication and network access on the secondary is set up to function correctly after geo-failover, when the geo-secondary becomes the new primary.
 For details, see [Configure and manage Azure SQL Database security for geo-restore or failover](active-geo-replication-security-configure.md).
-For more information, see [Designing globally available services using Azure SQL Database](designing-cloud-solutions-for-disaster-recovery.md).
+For more information, see [Designing globally available services using Azure SQL Database](designing-cloud-solutions-for-disaster-recovery.md) and [Geo-restore for Azure SQL Database](recovery-using-backups.md#geo-restore).

 <a id="using-geo-paired-regions"></a>